NCEAS/2016-postdoc-training/05-code-versioning/4-GitHub.md

 # GitHub

-You might also have heard of [GitHub](https://github.com). **GitHub is a company that hosts git repositories online** and provides several collaboration features.
+You might also have heard of [GitHub](https://github.com). **GitHub is a company that hosts git repositories online** and provides several collaboration features (among which `fork`).
 GitHub fosters a great user community and has built a nice graphical interface to git, adding great visualization capacities of your data.

 * **GitHub.com**: https://github.com
 * **SNAPP on GitHub.com**: https://github.com/Science-for-Nature-and-People